-Free Yandex.DNS Internet safety service restricts access to malicious sites, as well as resources that are not suitable for viewing by children.
-This service is conveniently integrated into Keenetic routers, allowing the owner to protect either all home devices at once, or to choose filtering for them separately through easy-to-understand ready-made profiles.
+Free Yandex.DNS Internet safety service restricts access to malicious sites and resources that are not suitable for children viewing.
+This service is conveniently integrated into Keenetic routers, allowing the owner to protect either all home devices at once or to choose filtering for them separately through easy-to-understand ready-made profiles.

-Yandex.DNS has 4 modes (policies), which determine access to a particular category of sites:
+Yandex.DNS has four profiles, which filter access to a particular category of sites:

-- Secured - protects against malicious and fraudulent sites, blocks resources containing viruses and phishing;
+- 'Secured' profile protects from malicious and fraudulent sites, blocks resources containing viruses and phishing;

-More information about Yandex.DNS service and filtering categories you can find at dns.yandex.ru or in Yandex support.
+More information about Yandex.DNS service and filtering categories you can find at dns.yandex.com or in Yandex support.

 Now select 'Yandex.DNS' in the 'Service' field on the 'Internet safety' page.

-The section 'Assigment of protection policies to devices' appears.
-Configuration in this section involves assigning the aforementioned policies to regular devices in your home network (registered on your Keenetic) and those that appear periodically (Guest segment and unregistered devices).
+The section 'Assignment of protection policies to devices' appears.
+Configuration in this section involves assigning the policies mentioned earlier to devices in your home network (registered on your Keenetic) and those that appear periodically (Guest segment and unregistered devices).

-For example, assign the 'Family-friendly' policy to two registered devices, and assign the 'Secured' policy to all other devices.
+The example below shows the 'Family-friendly' profile assigned to two registered devices and the 'Secured' profile to all other devices.

-In the 'Default policy' field you can specify a policy that will be applied to all unregistered devices, including those connected to the guest network.
+In the 'Default policy' field, you can specify a policy applied to all unregistered devices, including those connected to the guest network.

 From a registered device through a web browser, we will try to access a resource that may contain prohibited content:

-TIP: Note: Currently, Internet safety services do not support IPv6 protocol.
+TIP: Note: Currently, Internet safety services do not support the IPv6 protocol.
 If the 'IPv6' component is installed, individual protection policies will not work.
-If for some reason the site filtering doesn't work after you turn on the Internet safety service, check whether the 'IPv6' component is installed in the Keenetic's operating system.
+If, for some reason, the site filtering doesn't work after you turn on the Internet safety service, check whether the 'IPv6' component is installed in the Keenetic's operating system.
 If you are not using an IPv6 connection, remove this component to make the Internet safety service work properly.
-Later on, their work on IPv6 protocol will be improved.
+Later on, the support for the IPv6 protocol will be improved.